Want Famly for £1? Book a demo now to claim your summer offer

 • Songs and nursery rhymes to play along to

-How to do it: Start by demonstrating how to use the sticks, and be sure to put some rules in place before handing them out.
-The sticks must never hit another child, so you can use this as an opportunity to show the children how to give each other enough space.
+How to do it: Start by demonstrating how to use the sticks.
 When the music starts, have them pick up their sticks and clap them together to the beat.
 Once they have the hang of it, they can start singing along too.
-This exercise is excellent training for later being able to sing while playing instruments like guitar or piano (a feat that’s much harder than it seems).

 Source: Teaching 2 and 3 Year Olds